Omanaite/camp9-git-test/Web_Development/Basics of Web Development.md

-Web Development is the process of creating and maintaining websites and web applications.
+000Web Development is the process of creating and maintaining websites and web applications.
 There are two main aspects of web development: [[Frontend]] and [[Backend]].

 ## Frontend